raystack/frontier/docs/docs/tenants/managing-resource.md

 ### Create resources

-There are two ways to create a resource in the shield,
+There are two ways to create a resource in the frontier,

 #### API Interface